 CoinSmart maintains a 95% cold storage policy, which means at least 95% of its users’ crypto is always held offline.
 This is a security measure that only the most advanced trading platforms employ, and CoinSmart is leading the charge.

 CoinSmart is also the only publicly traded crypto platform in Canada, which means it’s subject to far more financial scrutiny than any other platform.
-It’s regulated by FINTRAC (the Financial Transactions and Report Analysis Centre of Canada) and the OSC (Ontario Securities Commission), and its financials are audited by external professionals at least once per year.
+It’s regulated by FINTRAC (the Financial Transactions and Report Analysis Centre of Canada) and the OSC (Ontario Securities Commission), it's an official member of the anti-money laundering group TRUST, and its financials are audited by external professionals at least once per year.

 #3 Excellent Customer Support